Travel Budget Japan: How much it costs and how to save

 Travel Insurance

-We always buy travel insurance – because medical expenses overseas can add up quickly and because our carry-on backpacks are pretty much everything we own.
+We always buy travel insurance – because medical expenses overseas can add up quickly, and our carry-on backpacks are pretty much everything we own.

-These past few trips, we have used and recommend Cover-More.
-For our three months in Japan, our joint Cover-More Travel Insurance Single Trip International Comprehensive+ Policy cost us AUD1,519/USD1,022 (or just under AUD9/USD6 per person per day).
+For this trip, we used Cover-More.
+For our three months in Japan, our joint Cover-More Travel Insurance Single Trip International Comprehensive+ Policy costs us AUD1,519/USD1,022 (or just under AUD9/USD6 per person per day).
+Although we didn’t need to submit a claim and therefore don’t have first-hand experience with their claims process, we won’t be buying another policy from Cover-More again,

 Finance and Bank Fees

-To our surprise, cash is still King in Japan, thus ATM withdrawals are a regular occurence.
-To avoid unnecessary ATM withdrawal fees we always research before our trips to figure out which overseas bank/s offer/s the best exchange rate and charge/s the lowest fees for ATM withdrawals.
+To our surprise, cash is still King in Japan, so ATM withdrawals are a regular occurrence.
+To avoid unnecessary ATM withdrawal fees, we always research before our trips to figure out which overseas bank offers the best exchange rate and charges the lowest fees for ATM withdrawals.

 In the case of Japan, we had done all our research.
-We knew our Bankwest Debit Card charged no foreign transaction fees, and that 7Bank ATMs charged no ATM withdrawal fees.
-What we didn’t know was that you had to press “Credit” when trying to withdraw with the debit card overseas (Bankwest only told us about that small fact when queried afterwards).
+We knew our Bankwest Debit Card charged no foreign transaction fees, and 7Bank ATMs charged no ATM withdrawal fees.
+We didn’t know you had to press Credit when trying to withdraw with the debit card overseas (Bankwest only told us about that small fact when queried afterwards).
 After our debit card was declined multiple times, we ran out of time and had to use our credit card.
 While we had topped up the card with some money beforehand (to avoid nasty cash advance fees), the credit card provider still charged us AUD4 (or JPY382) for the ATM withdrawal.
 You live and learn.

 Luggage Transfer and Storage Services

-Unless you’re planning to hike the Kumano Kodo or Nakasendo, you are likely not going to need luggage transfer service.
+Unless you plan to hike the Kumano Kodo or Nakasendo, you will likely not need a luggage transfer service.
 We ended up using luggage transfer twice (both times with Yamato Transport):

-- during our Nakasendo hike, paying JPY1,620 for the standard transfer of one travel pack from Osaka to Matsumoto.
+• During our Nakasendo hike, we paid JPY1,620 for the standard transfer of one travel pack from Osaka to Matsumoto.

-We also used luggage storage facilities on occasion to store our travel packs for a few hours or excess luggage during our Kumano Kodo hike for a whole week.
-Those storage costs added up to JPY3,640 in total (an average of JPY607 per storage use).
+We also used luggage storage facilities on occasion to store our travel packs for a few hours or excess luggage during our whole week-long Kumano Kodo hike.
+The total storage costs were JPY3,640 (an average of JPY607 per storage use).

 If you need to store excess baggage in Osaka, we recommend Daikoku Locker.
-Alternatively, you can try Radical Storage who have agencies all over Japan.
+Alternatively, you can try Radical Storage, which has agencies all over Japan.

 Haircuts and Massages

-We both also took the opportunity to get a 90 and 60 minute massage, respectively, just before the Nagano Marathon at Relaxation Salon Lovina [Official website, Google Maps location] for a total cost of JPY13,200 (or JPY6,600/around USD49 per massage).
+We also took the opportunity to get a 90- and 60-minute massage, respectively, just before the Nagano Marathon at Relaxation Salon Lovina [Official website, Google Maps location] for a total cost of JPY13,200 (or JPY6,600/around USD49 per massage).
 It was well worth it, and we both would recommend it to anyone visiting Nagano.

 Donations and Gifts

-When visiting a Shinto shrine, it is traditional and appropriate to make a donation.
-It doesn’t have to be a lot, especially when you are throwing loose change into the large container before you bow your head and clap your hands.
-All our donations added up to JPY1,511.
+It is traditional and appropriate to make a donation when visiting a Shinto shrine.
+It doesn’t have to be a lot, especially when you throw loose change into the large container before you bow your head and clap your hands.
+All our donations totalled JPY1,511.

 How much did it cost you to explore Japan?

-I wrote this Japan Travel Costs article based on our own unique experience.
-If you have been to Japan recently as well and you have something to add to the costs for exploring Japan, please feel free to contact us.
-If you liked my Japan Travel cost tips and found them helpful, I would appreciate it if you could share them with your friends and family via the Share buttons below.
-Even better, link to the page from your personal blog or social media platforms.
+I wrote this Japan Travel Costs article based on our unique experience.
+If you have been to Japan recently as well and you have something to add to the costs of exploring It, please feel free to contact me.